j-b-smith/Depot-Utility/README.md

 # Depot Utility

-The Depot Utility is a program designed to automate and optimize the process of submitting warranty requests to Dell through Dell Tech Direct.
+The Depot Utility is designed to automate and optimize the process of submitting dispatch requests to Dell through Dell Tech Direct.

-The Depot Utility uses the Java 8 Software Development Kit, JavaFX, Selenium Webdriver, JFoenix, CSS, Chromdriver and SQL Server Express.
+The Depot Utility was developed using JDK 11.0.8 and JavaFX SDK 11.0.2.
+JFoenix and CSS were used to implement the visual design of the application.
+The information is stored in a local SQL Server database.
+The application communicates to the Dell Tech Direct API using SOAP/REST requests.

 Features of the Warranty Utility include:
-  - Allows the user to store multiple Warranty Machines to have warranty requests submitted for
+  - Allows the user to submit dispatch requests for a list of machines
-  - Allows the user to remove warranty machines in singles or multiples if a mistake is made
+  - Allows the user to remove dispatch machines from the queue
-  - Allows the user to view a log containing all machines that have been warrantied through use of the application
+  - Allows the user to view a log containing all submitted dispatches through the application
-  - Allows the user to view a pie graph of log information that sorts by the part that was received or the model of machine
+  - Allows the user to view visual representations of dispatch requests

-The Service Now tab is newly added and is designed to allow a user to automatically close a list of tickets through Service Now as well as entering tracking numbers and work notes.
+An update to the application to allow the creation of Technical Support requests through another Dell managed API is in progress as well as dispatch status tracking.

 ## Warranty Machine Form: